 Tips for Vegetarians at The Halal Guys

 - Order the Falafel Platter for the best value.
-The platter format gives you protein, rice, salad, and pita for not much more than the sandwich.
+The platter is the best place to start: it gives you protein, basmati rice, salad, lettuce, tomatoes, and warm pita for not much more than the sandwich.

 - Build a mezze.
-Hummus + Baba Ganoush + Pita + a side of falafel makes a shareable vegan plate without ordering an entree.
+Hummus + Baba Ganoush + Pita Bread + a side of falafel balls makes a shareable vegan plate without ordering an entree.

 - Go heavy on hot sauce sparingly.
-The signature red hot sauce is famously aggressive — start with a half-portion.
+The signature red hot sauce is famously aggressive, so start with a half-portion.

-- BBQ sauce is the underrated option.
+- BBQ sauce is the underrated topping.
 If white sauce is off the table for you (vegan) and hot sauce is too intense, the BBQ adds moisture without heat.

 - The original carts vs. franchised stores.
-Menus are nearly identical, but desserts and the lemonade lineup are mostly a brick-and-mortar thing — the carts are platter/sandwich/sides only.
+Menus are nearly identical, but desserts and the lemonade lineup are mostly a brick-and-mortar thing.
+The New York City carts are platter/sandwich/sides only.

 Frequently Asked Questions